rust-random/getrandom/README.md

 ### Opt-in backends

-`getrandom` also provides optional backends which can be enabled using `getrandom_backend` configuration flag:
+`getrandom` also provides optional (opt-in) backends, which allow users to customize the source of randomness based on their specific needs:

 | Backend name      | Target               | Target Triple        | Implementation
 | ----------------- | -------------------- | -------------------- | --------------